SamuelE0271194/Crypto-Avancee/TD8/README.md

 ```

 ## encaps
-encaps generates a random message, which it then encapsulates (check the wording here) with a given public key and returns a cipher text(64 bytes hex) in the first line and a 16 byte K
+encaps generates a random message, which is then hashed with a given public key (of the receiver) (as in the FO transform) to generate a "r" and "k".
+The "r" is the used to encrypt the message along with the public key of the receiver, to produce a ciphertext.
+While "k" hashed with the cipher text to produce a K.
+A cipher text and K is returned.

+In this case the encryption takes a message M, (recievers) public key PK, and an r.
+It then uses the r as as the senders private key and generates a shared secret, r * PK.
+The shared secret is then just xor-ed onto the message to generate the cipher text

 The inputs to encaps.py are
 - public key, a 32 byte hex string